-- Mandatory (the Constitution or a statute provides that the text has to be submitted to the referendum)?

-- Held at the request of an authority (the President, the Government, the Parliament, a minority of parliamentarians, regional or local entities)?

-- Held at the request of a section of the electorate (including following a popular initiative)?
+- 1. Was the referendum: - Mandatory (the Constitution or a statute provides that the text has to be submitted to the referendum)? - Held at the request of an authority (the President, the Government, the Parliament, a minority of parliamentarians, regional or local entities)? - Held at the request of a section of the electorate (including following a popular initiative)?